aaronbieber/blog/content/posts/new-focus-sounds-on-mynoise/index.md

 ## My New Soundscapes

-I submit, for your approval, these five new soundscapes!
+I submit, for your approval, these several new soundscapes!
 These are completely free of course, as is MyNoise, but if you like them I would ask just two things of you: